codenameyau/threejs-boilerplate/README.md

 threejs-boilerplate
 ===================

-Three.js minimal starter project with common plugins.
-Many Three.js plugins do not have bower packages, which is why these plugins can be found and added in `scripts/lib/plugins`.
+Three.js minimal starter project with common plugins for users that aren't familiar with `grunt`, `bower`, `npm`, `gulp`, etc...
+Since many Three.js plugins and shaders do not have bower packages, these files are included in `scripts/lib/`.

-You should be able to drag and drop files where they are needed.

-###Instructions
+###Getting Started
-These are the instructions to locally start a Three.js project with this boilerplate.
+These are the instructions to start a Three.js project with this boilerplate:

-#####Easiest Method
+#####Easiest method
 * Clone this repository
 * Run: `python -m SimpleHTTPServer 9000`
-* You should have a server running at `localhost:9000`

-#####Yeoman Build
+#####Alternative method
+You can use Yeoman with generator-webapp-gulp automate your build and deployment process.
+This method is recommended for larger Three.js projects.

-* First build a project with Yeoman and [generator-gulp-webapp](https://github.com/yeoman/generator-gulp-webapp)
+* Create a new folder and build your project with `yo`
-* Then run `bower install threejs --save` to grab a copy of Three.js
-* Lastly, drag and drop the files in this repository into the `app/` directory
+* Move files to where they are needed in `app/`
-* You might need to make a few changes in `index.html` for `bower_components`
-* **Optional:** turn off JSHint in your gruntfile.js or gulpfile.js
+* Update `index.html` to include any additional `bower_components` scripts
+* Run: `gulp watch` to run your project locally with livereload

+Before deploying your project, run: `gulp`.
+This will generate a `dist/` folder that contains a minified and concatenated version of your project files.

+###Future Tasks
+* Create a Yeoman generator to replace the alternative method.